-Empire Life has retained Empire Life Investments Inc. as discretionary portfolio manager of, and advisor to, certain of its segregated funds.
-In that capacity, Empire Life Investments Inc. conducts investment research and financial analysis, makes and implements day-to-day investment decisions and executes portfolio transactions, establishes brokerage accounts and places orders through such brokers, and provides other related services in respect of the relevant segregated funds.

-Empire Life Investments Inc. will follow the investment guidelines, objectives, standards and strategies as established by Empire Life.
+Empire Life has retained Empire Life Investments Inc. as discretionary portfolio manager and adviser to its segregated funds.
+Empire Life Investments Inc. is responsible for managing the investments of the funds (other than certain fixed income and private placements investments), including all research and financial analysis, investment decisions, the purchase and sale of securities and related brokerage arrangements.
+Empire Life retains the portfolio management of certain fixed income and private placement investments of its segregated funds.
+In providing these services Empire Life Investments Inc. will follow the investment guidelines, objectives, standards and strategies as established by the Investment Committee of the Board of Directors of Empire Life.

+The Chief Investment Officer for Empire Life Investments Inc. reports quarterly to the Board of Directors for Empire Life, at which time the investment strategy and performance of the funds is reviewed.
 Empire Life Investments Inc. is a wholly owned subsidiary of Empire Life.
-The portfolio manager is shown on the fund facts for each fund.

 We reserve the right to change the portfolio manager of a fund without prior notice to you.